-The EURO STOXX® Index measures the performance of Eurozone equities included in the STOXX® Europe 600 Index.
-This index includes 600 of the largest (based on free-float market capitalisation) equities of 17 developed European countries.
-The index is reweighted quarterly, and its components are weighted according to the market capitalisation in the free float and limited to 20 percent in order to maintain diversity.
-The free-float market capitalisation is the market value of all units of a company in free circulation available at any time.
-Further details on the Underlying Index (including its components) are available on the website of the index provider at www.stoxx.com.
+The STOXX® Europe 600 Index measures the performance of the 600 largest (based on free-float market capitalisation) equities of 17 developed European countries.
+The index is reweighted quarterly, and its components are weighted according to the free-float market capitalisation and limited to 20 percent in order to maintain diversity.
+The free-float market capitalisation is the market value of all shares of a company in free circulation available at any time.
+Further details on the Underlying Index (including its components) are available on the website of the index provider www.stoxx.com.